TStrong85/599G1-Project/content.md

 Full tileset without nodes visible | Full tileset with nodes visible

+After annotating tiles and creating prefabs from them, I was able to instantiate them into the scene the track generator.
+The generation method is fairly straight forward:
+1. Sample a new track piece to extend the current road
+2. Validate that placing this piece won't block an existing road
+3. Commit to placement and extend the road if valid, otherwise don't place the piece and try again
+4. Repeat 1-3 until the road has reached the desired length or the track generated has reached the max number of placement iterations for the current road
+5. Place checkpoints along the track and a decorative finish line at the end of the road

+This generation works fairly well and allows for some flexibility.
 The total number of tiles in a generated track can be varied in order to make the course longer or shorter.
 The tiles that the generated track samples from can also be changed in order to alter the types of features that can be generated.
-Notably, checkpoints for the agent are placed at the borders between tiles and the end of the course in order to track progress through it and trigger additional actions in response to reaching a checkpoint, such as adding a reward or extending the agent's time limit.
+Checkpoints for the agent are placed at the borders between tiles and the end of the course in order to track progress through it and trigger additional actions in response to reaching a checkpoint, such as adding a reward or extending the agent's time limit.
+Additionally, particularly large pieces can be counted as multiple tiles when placed in order to make the length of the navigatable road surface from varying as much.

 ![TrackLengthDemo.gif](TrackLengthDemo.gif) | ![TrackTilesetDemo.gif](TrackTilesetDemo.gif)
 :---:|:---: